VINTISHOP/vintedbot-discord/README.md

 You can choose an offer with a subscription at 7.99 euro/month that will give you access to a bot without delay on our Discord and a community of experts in the purchase resale.
 But you can also choose to buy an independent vinted bot for your discord server, this allows you: to choose the items that interest you, invite your friends or even market it.
 This is your Bot Vinted!

-**Is the bot a monthly or one-time payment ?**
-The price marked is a single payment and you must add a subscription of 4 euros per month.

 **Is the bot equipped with 0 delay ?**
 Yes, the bot is equipped with 0 delay technology, announcements arrive instantly with a notification.